jogiraju/kidsstory/README.md

 # kidsstory
-This is to learn git commands
+This is to learn git commands.